FZJ-INM1-BDA/voluba/user_docs/input.md

     [Register](https://ebrains.eu/register/) for EBRAINS to get access to more tools, services and data for neuroscientists.

 After login click on `Choose File` to select the image data you want to upload.
 VoluBA expects your files to be in NIfTI format (.nii or .nii.gz).
 Please convert your data, if it has a different filetype.
+It is also advised to define the voxel resolution inside the NIfTI header via `pixdim` and `xyzt_units`, so that VoluBA initially displays the incoming volume in correct relation to the reference template.
+If you don't specify these values, VoluBA assumes 1 mm voxel resolution for your data.

 !!! help
     Convert your image files to NIfTI with the help of our [HOW TO](nifti_conversion.md).